-San Francisco based early music ensemble Voices of Music performs the first movement, “allegro” of Wolfgang Amadeus Mozart’s Eine kleine Nachtmusik (Serenade No. 13 for strings in G major), K. 525, a composition for a chamber ensemble.
-Recorded during the Valley of the Moon Music Festival in July, 2016, and performed on original instruments.
+San Francisco-based early music ensemble Voices of Music performs the first movement, “allegro” of Wolfgang Amadeus Mozart’s Eine kleine Nachtmusik (Serenade No. 13 for strings in G major), K. 525, a composition for a chamber ensemble.
+Recorded during the Valley of the Moon Music Festival in July 2016, and performed on original instruments.
 Carla Moore and Isabelle Seula Lee: violins, Liana Bérubé: viola, Tanya Tomkins: violoncello, Eric Zivian: fortepiano.
 An Ultra HD video, enjoy.

-After many years of exploring, performing and recording the chamber music of the Classical and Romantic periods on period instruments, founders Tanya Tomkins and Eric Zivian have come to the conclusion that these well-known pieces can be experienced in a completely new way, not only through the unique qualities of period instruments but also through a full understanding of period style.
+After many years of exploring, performing, and recording the chamber music of the Classical and Romantic periods on period instruments, founders Tanya Tomkins and Eric Zivian have come to the conclusion that these well-known pieces can be experienced in a completely new way, not only through the unique qualities of period instruments but also through a full understanding of period style.

-For the past ten years, directors Eric and Tanya have immersed themselves in Classical and Romantic music on period instruments: recording, performing, and teaching these pieces from a historic perspective; this experience led to the idea of starting a music festival devoted to performing and teaching this repertory on period instruments.
+For the past ten years, directors Eric and Tanya have immersed themselves in Classical and Romantic music on period instruments: recording, performing, and teaching these pieces from a historical perspective; this experience led to the idea of starting a music festival devoted to performing and teaching this repertory on period instruments.
 The Valley of the Moon Music Festival is not just an exciting series of summer concerts in the beautiful town of Sonoma, but it is also a place for emerging musicians to thrive as they incorporate this chamber music into their professional lives.

 This video is a unique collaboration between the Valley of the Moon Festival and the Voices of Music Great Works Project.
 The Great Works Project makes Classical Music available free anywhere in the world, and these materials can be used by students and teachers and as part of the curriculum of schools and conservatories.
 Our video channel is one of the largest and most accessible classical music channels in the world.